Burnt Shadows is a Postcolonial novel written by Kamila Shamsie in 2009 and discusses the effects of some major events of twentieth century.

 “I don’t want to wait until the war ends to hear the answer.
 In saying it he realizes his purpose in coming here.
 Will you marry me?”Burnt Shadows

 Ilse is half-sister of Konrad.
 She is very polite and friendly with Hiroko when she comes to Delhi.
 “Could we offer you a cup of tea, Miss Tanaka?”
 She is a kind woman as she behaves with her.

 James Burton is the husband of Ilse and brother-in-law of Konrad.

-He is a flat character in the novel as he remains the same throughout the progression of the novel.
+He is a flat character of Burnt Shadows as he remains the same throughout the progression of the novel.

 He was the one who resided in Delhi and to his home Hiroko comes to meet Ilse but was unhappy to see Hiroko Tanaka in his home.

 He is a proud person and talks many times in satiric manner in the novel but very sincere with his work.

 “You know I can’t let him work half-days now.
 I don’t have an office full of clerks to be more”.Burnt Shadows